Two-Chapter Excerpt from Erik's Revelation

 Kimi dropped her head and started walking again.
 Yes, Clara Mae had told her earlier that a team was looking to buy some horses.
 She hadn’t expected a man who barely looked out of college to be part of that team.
 Hadn’t Clara Mae said it was an elite search-and-rescue team…the midnight-something.
 Wait, that’s right; it was a play on one of Alaska’s nicknames, Land of the Midnight Sun.
 Midnight Sons, that’s right.

 Understanding dawned.
 That’s why the man had been so taken aback by her off-the-cuff comment that he was too slow.
 She’d hurt his pride.
 Poor baby.
-Well, it wasn’t the first time she’d wounded a warrior’s pride, and the man did look to have some Native American blood based on his swarthy skin tone, midnight-black hair, and high sculpted cheekbones.
+Well, it wasn’t the first time she’d wounded a warrior’s pride, and the man did look to have some Inuit blood—or whatever tribe he was from—based on his swarthy skin tone, midnight-black hair, and high sculpted cheekbones.
 And yet, he didn’t seem wounded.
 He’d patiently waited for her to finish grooming Zahava instead of demanding an audience.

 “You’re one of the Midnight Sons?” she asked, purposely throwing skepticism into her question.
 Wounding the man would be good for him, show him that she wasn’t a broodmare awaiting a stallion.